core-wg/senml-spec/draft-ietf-core-senml.md

 transmit SenML in a stream-like fashion, where data is collected over time and continuously added to the object.
 This mode of operation is optional, but systems or protocols using SenML in this fashion MUST specify that they are doing this.
-SenML defines a separate mime type (TODO) to indicate Sensor Streaming Markup Language (SensML) for this usage.
-In this situation the SensML stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and not have to wait for the full SensML Stream to be complete.
+SenML defines a separate media type to indicate Sensor Streaming Markup Language (SensML) for this usage (see {{sec-senml-json}}).
+In this situation the SensML
+stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and not have to wait for the full SensML Stream to be complete.